 Big Apple Greeter launched its Access Program in 1993 to inform travelers with disabilities of accessible travel options within New York City, and to help travelers with disabilities get the most from their visit by matching them with a volunteer Greeter who will show them a favorite section of the city.
+Since then, we have welcomed several thousand visitors with disabilities along with their travel companions.

 Our volunteers include more than 50 Greeters who themselves have visible or invisible disabilities and want to share their love of New York City with visitors.